 Wild Imaginings was begun in the winter of 2019, birthed out of the collective desire of local artists to see performing arts be recognized for their importance and be ever-increasing in their quality.

 In response to this desire, Wild Imaginings was born.
-Emphasizing a uniquely local vision for what performing arts can be in Waco, Wild Imaginings seeks to empower local artists, placing an emphasize on new and original work and engaging communities through art-inspired conversations.
+Emphasizing a uniquely local vision for what performing arts can be in Waco, Wild Imaginings seeks to empower local artists, placing an emphasis on new and original work and engaging communities through art-inspired conversations.

-Wild Imaginings invites you to now take part in its story.
+Wild Imaginings invites you to now take part in it's story.
 While we have a vision for who we wish to be, we would stand against our own nature should we not actively seek the input and imaginations of the community in which we live and serve.
 We want to imagine together… So whatever crazy ideas you may have, bring them on.
 Whatever story that’s been spinning around in your head lately, let’s get it written down and performed somewhere.
 That one message that you wish the world would take the time to listen to, let’s find a way to help them hear it.
 We’re here to imagine with you.
 Our story is your story, so let’s forge the way forward.

-Meet the Director
+Meet the Creative Team